LudovicEspeel/course-object-oriented-programming-with-cpp/docs/b-fundamentals/08-functions/README.md

 But what if we wanted this to work.
 Well then you need to pass the data using pointers or references.
 More on this later.

-::: insight Key Insight - Return by Value
+::: insight Key insight - Return by Value
 When returning a local variable from a function/method, the same applies.
 A copy of the local variable is returned (via the stack as we will see later on) after which the actual local variable goes out of scope and ceases to exist.
 :::